Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: -Skorokhod topology and weak convergence

 ending the proof. \end{proof}

-\section{Bounded Lipschitz metric and weak convergence}
+\subsection{Bounded Lipschitz metric and weak convergence}

 Let $(E,d)$ denote a complete and separable metric space.
 It is well known that the topology of weak convergence of probability measures on $E$ is induced by the Prokhorov metric.
-An alternative metric inducing this topology is given by the bounded Lipschitz metric, whose definition is recalled in this section.
+An alternative metric inducing this topology is given by the bounded Lipschitz metric, whose definition is recalled in this section. \begin{definition}[Lipschitz function] A real valued function $F$ on $(E,d)$ is said to be Lipschitz if there is $K>0$ such that